getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Configuring the SDK with your Data Source Name
-After you completed setting up a project in Sentry, you’ll be given a value which we call a _DSN_, or _Data Source Name_.
-It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by the Sentry SDKs.
+After you've completed setting up a project in Sentry, Sentry will give you a value which we call a _DSN_ or _Data Source Name_.
+It looks a lot like a standard URL, but it’s just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.

 **[Drop down here]**